lawrencegripper/funcspecwriteup/README.md

 I first encountered this issue when working on a change in `terraform` to [add the ability to list functions keys](https://github.com/terraform-providers/terraform-provider-azurerm/pull/4066)and [wrote it up here with a manual change to the Swagger which resolves the issue for the endpoint I used `WebApps_ListFunctionSecrets`](https://github.com/Azure/azure-rest-api-specs/issues/7143).

 Here is a quick write up of the issue as it looks like it affects a number of the endpoints in the REST specs for both `2018-02-01` and `2018-08-01`.
-We'll focus on `2018-02-01` below to simiplify things.
+We'll focus on `2018-02-01` below to simplify things.

 For details on how to reproduce these findings see [./repro.md](./repro.md).